rahulamreshp/KeySentinel/README.md

 # PRODIGY_CS_04
-# StrokeLogger
+# KeySentinel: Stroke Logger

-The StrokeLogger is a discreet monitoring utility designed to capture keyboard input and log it into a text file.
+The Stroke Logger is a discreet monitoring utility designed to capture keyboard input and log it into a text file.
 It serves as a tool for tracking user activity, often employed for security auditing, parental control, or employee monitoring purposes.

 # Usage
 pip install requirements.txt